Tracailer: An Efficient Trajectory Planner for Tractor-Trailer Robots in Unstructured Environments: Results

 \subsection{Cases Study}

 In simulations, we first perform a qualitative and simple quantitative comparison for proposed method and OCP-STC\cite{libai_corridor} in a parking lot scenario with two different initial value acquisition methods, as shown in Fig.~\ref{fig:park}, where OCP-STC\cite{libai_corridor} is an efficient trajectory optimization method for tractor-trailer robots in unstructured environments, which uses Ipopt\cite{ipopt} as the solver and imposes obstacle avoidance constraints using safe travel corridors.
+In this case, we set $L_0=2.7m,\text{N}=3,L_1=L_2=L_3=4.0m.$ The width of the tractor and trailers $L_w=2.0m$.
+The constants related to kinematic constraints are set to $v_\text{mlon}=10.0m/s,a_\text{mlon}=5.0m/s^2,a_\text{mlat}=10m/s^2,\kappa_{\text{max}}=0.95m^{-1},\delta\theta_\text{max}=1.47\text{rad}$, respectively.
+As in the original paper\cite{libai_corridor}, we use AMPL\cite{ampl} to construct the optimization problem for OCP-STC\cite{libai_corridor}.
+Moreover, the list of key parameter settings for optimization algorithms is given in Table~\ref{tab:param_cs}.
 The results using modified Hybrid-A* proposed in the work\cite{libai_pcoc} as the initial value are shown in Fig.~\ref{fig:park}(a).
 Since the presence of narrow spaces and large turns in this scenario, it is difficult to provide good seeds from the front-end path for corridor generation for every vehicle in the robot, the OCP-STC\cite{libai_corridor} causes the robot to take bigger turns and does not make good use of the collision-free area at the edge of the parking space.

 The results of the quantitative comparison are demonstrated in Table \ref{tab:park}.
 Since the SE(2)-MHA expands the states only in $SE(2)$ space for the tractor and does not perform collision check on the trailers, the time consumed by path search is reduced by almost an order of magnitude compared to Hybrid-A*.
 Although such an initial value leads to a longer optimization time, it reduces the total planning time.
 The corridor-based approach OCP-STC\cite{libai_corridor} requires completely collision-free initial values for corridor generation.
 Thus SE(2)-MHA cannot be used as an initial value.
 In addition, the corridors narrow the solution space of the problem, resulting in it not containing a better solution in this case, giving a longer trajectory length.